MooersLab/writingLogTemplateInOrg/README.md

 (global-set-key (kbd "C-c P") 'org-insert-protocol-file)
 ```

-Disclosure: the last two functions were generated with Lama 3.1 70B via the Sider plugin for Google Chrome
+Disclosure: the last two functions were generated with Lama 3.1 70B via the Sider plugin for Google Chrome.
+The functions were tested and worked as advertised.

 ## Usage